 If finding a good deal is your main consideration for your trip from Florence to Rome, then we'll help you find the best value travel companies for you:

-Yes, there are direct routes from Florence to Rome with the following travel companies:
+Yes, there are direct services available between Florence and Rome with the following travel operators:

-But we recommend booking Florence to Rome tickets online a few months before your planned travel date to score the best deals and save money on your trip.
+However, we recommend buying tickets from Florence to Rome online a few months in advance to get the best deals and save money on your upcoming journey.

 Here are some other resources that might have the information you need